fabianschwab/milvusdb/README.md

 - [ ] Option 2 install directly
 - [ ] VPC and usage when used in a VPC which also hosts an OpenShift cluster
 - [ ] Modify / change security group for internet access

+## Open Issues

+Attu in version 2.3.3 not connecting